SkyCooper/RecipeAppReactStyledComponent/README.md

 - 🔥 You can use [`edemam API`](https://www.edamam.com/) for your own work.

+- 🔥 For instructions you can use [`instructions PDF](./edemam-APIkey-instructions.pdf) for your own work.

 ## Support
 - Open an Issue, I will check it a soon as possible 👀